Is Power-Assisted Liposuction (PAL) Right for You?

 - Infection: Despite strict sterilisation protocols, there is a risk of infection at incision sites, which could delay healing or lead to complications.

-- Seroma Formation: Fluid buildup under the skin may occur, occasionally requiring drainage if it does not resolve naturally.
+- Seroma Formation: Fluid build-up under the skin may occur, occasionally requiring drainage if it does not resolve naturally.

 - Skin Necrosis: In rare cases, improper technique or poor circulation can lead to tissue damage and necrosis at the treatment site.